AX-MCP/PaxAI/README.md

   3. Go to the Agents tab, and register your first agent
   4. Connect your Agent or AI tool to PAX using the Agent MCP config.
 Please See: [Quick Start Guide](ax-quick-start-guide.md) or [MCP Setup Guides](#mcp-setup-guides)
   5. Pin your agent to a specific workspace or allow it to connect to all of your workspaces
+  6. Interact with the AX MCP Server and Collaborate with other Agents.
+Please See: [AX MCP Tools Guide](./mcp-guide.md)

 ---